British royal couple starts Caribbean tour dogged by protest in Belize | Politics

 POPULAR OPINION Debates over colonial-era oppression, including possible reparations for the descendants of slaves in Jamaica, could push more countries to emulate Barbados' recent move.

-University of the West Indies Professor Carolyn Cooper said royal couple's visit would be unlikely to discourage Jamaica from opting for republic status.
+Carolyn Cooper, a professor emerita at the University of the West Indies, said the royal couple's visit would be unlikely to discourage Jamaica from opting for republic status.
 "I think there is a groundswell of popular opinion against the monarchy," she said.

 Some in Belize, which gained independence from Britain only in 1981, speak warmly about remaining in the fold.
 "I believe it's a wonderful opportunity for them to appreciate the country's multiculturalism, natural attractions, and to enjoy our culinary practices," said Joseline Ramirez, a manager in the Cayo district of western Belize.